-However, the PRC government has recently indicated an intent to exert more oversight over offerings that are conducted overseas and/or foreign investment in China-based issuers like us and published a series of proposed rules for public comments in this regard, the enaction timetable, final content, interpretation and implementation of most of which remains uncertain.
-Therefore, there are substantial uncertainties as to how PRC governmental authorities will regulate overseas listing in general and whether we are required to complete filing or obtain any specific regulatory approvals from the CSRC, CAC or any other PRC governmental authorities for our future offshore offerings.
-If we had inadvertently concluded that such approvals were not required, or if applicable laws, regulations or interpretations change in a way that requires us to obtain such approval in the future, we may be unable to obtain such necessary approvals in a timely manner, or at all, and such approvals may be rescinded even if obtained.
+In addition, implementation of industry-wide regulations directly targeting our operations could cause the value of our securities to significantly decline.
+Therefore, investors of our company and our business face potential uncertainty from actions taken by the PRC government affecting our business.
+The regulatory environment with respect to the industry that we have been operating in China is changing rapidly for the past years and therefore is subject to substantial uncertainties, according to the Double Alleviating Opinions, for non-academic tutoring, local authorities shall identify corresponding competent authorities for different tutoring categories, set forth standards and approve relevant non-academic tutoring institutions, however, as the date of this annual report, there has no research and academic study travel, learning technology and content solutions related implement rules or standards.
+As PRC laws and regulations with respect to certain licenses and permissions are unclear and are subject to interpretations and enforcement of local governmental authorities, it is uncertain whether our research and academic study travel, learning technology and content solutions related business fall within the scope of business operations that require additional licenses or other licenses or permits, including without limitation the licenses and permits mentioned above and whether our subsidiaries and VIEs would be able to obtain and renew such approvals on a timely basis or at all.
+We have been closely monitoring the evolving regulatory environment and are making efforts to seek guidance from and cooperate with the government authorities to comply with relevant laws and regulation.
+As of the date of this annual report, we have no outstanding written notice of warning from, or been subject to penalties imposed by, the relevant government authorities for alleged failure by us to obtain relevant licenses or other licenses or permits related to our research and academic study travel, learning technology and content solutions related business.
+If our holding company, PRC subsidiaries and the VIEs had inadvertently concluded that such approvals were not required, or if applicable laws, regulations or interpretations change in a way that requires us to obtain such approval in the future, our holding company, PRC subsidiaries and the VIEs may be unable to obtain such necessary approvals in a timely manner, or at all, and such approvals may be rescinded even if obtained.
 Any such circumstance could subject us to penalties, including fines, suspension of business and revocation of required licenses, significantly limit or completely hinder our ability to continue to offer securities to investors and cause the value of such securities to significantly decline or be worthless.
 For more detailed information, see "Item 3.
-Key Information - D. Risk Factors - Risks Related to Doing Business in the PRC - The PRC government's oversight and discretion over our business operations could result in a material adverse change in our operations and the value of our ADSs. "
+Key Information - D. Risk Factors - Risks Related to Doing Business in the PRC - The PRC government's oversight and discretion over our business operations could result in a material adverse change in our operations and the value of our ADSs."